shayypy/guilded.py/docs/api.rst

     |nesonly|

-    A member created a social link.
+    A member created a social link on their profile.

     :param event: The event containing the payload.
     :type event: :class:`MemberSocialLinkCreateEvent`